8 Foods to Repair Your Gut that You Should Be Eating

 It shouldn’t come as a surprise that bone broth is at the top of my list as one of the most important foods to repair your gut.
 Bone broth contains gelatin and collagen, two superstars for supporting a healthy mucosal lining, proper digestion, and intestinal functioning.
 Glucosamine in bone broth assists in repairing a leaky gut by combating inflammation and stimulating the growth of new collagen.1

-Mint has been used medicinally for thousands of years, since the time of the ancient Greeks and Romans.3 Peppermint, a hybrid of water mint and spearmint, has antispasmodic properties that make it ideal for relieving irritable bowel syndrome (IBS) and other GI discomfort.
+Mint has been used medicinally for thousands of years, since the time of the ancient Greeks and Romans.3 Peppermint, a hybrid of water mint and spearmint, has antispasmodic properties that make it ideal for relieving irritable bowel syndrome (IBS) and other GI discomforts.
 The cooling menthol in peppermint relaxes the intestinal tract, reducing the pain, gas, and constipation associated with IBS just as effectively as prescription antispasmodics.4,5

 I like to use mint in smoothies and tea for a bright, refreshing, and nutritional burst of flavor!

 Fiber is essential for digestive health.
 Getting enough fiber in your diet helps prevent gut-related maladies, including constipation and diverticulosis.6 Recent studies have also shown the power of dietary fiber to reduce systemic inflammation and support a healthy immune response.7 However, most Americans fall short of the recommended daily amount of fiber intake, which is 25g for woman and 38g for men.8